Fenyep/DesignPatterns/README.md

 # DesignPatterns
-This are the implementations of some design patterns in C++, TypeScript, Java, and Python
+These are the implementations of some design patterns in C++, TypeScript, Java, and Python